crcn/aerial/packages/aerial-browser-sandbox/README.md

 HI PRIO:

-- [ ] element class prototype can be manipulated without persisting to next session
 - [ ] watch dependencies that are dynamically loaded in
+- [ ] use DOM mutation API to listen for changes
+- [ ] rendering engine based on DOM mutation API

 LITMUS: